 Here is a selection of my original poetry.

-Beware that some poems cover dark or difficult topics, so if you’re young or sensitive, perhaps explore these poems and their highlighted issues with someone alongside you for support.
+These poems may be suitable for secondary school/high school, A-levels and adult students of poetry.
+Beware that some poems cover difficult topics, so if you’re young or sensitive, perhaps explore these poems with someone alongside you for support.

 Poem Written In The Dark

 There are some bicycles chained by the river

 That no one wants.

 Their pride not quite gone.